-OBJECTIVE AND TASK DESCRIPTION: Provides for the amendment of the FY 2025-2028 Transportation Improvement Program (TIP) and development of the FY 2027-2030 TIP.
-The TIP is the WILMAPCO Council-adopted list of priority projects for the region and signifies a consensus of what is expected to be built or carried out, with estimated costs and schedules.
+OBJECTIVE AND TASK DESCRIPTION: Provides for the amendment of the FY 2025-2028 TIP and development of the FY 2027-2030 TIP.
+The TIP is the agreed upon list of priority projects for the region and signifies a consensus of what is expected to be built or carried out with estimated costs and schedules.
 It is based on available funding and works toward achieving regional goals for healthier air quality.
-The TIP will be developed according to federal requirements in cooperation with Maryland and Delaware departments of transportation and public transit providers.
+The TIP will be developed according federal requirements in cooperation with Maryland and Delaware departments of transportation and public transit providers.

-Developing the Transportation Improvement Program Process and Schedule - Summary Amending the TIP - Summary nended each year following the approval of matching funds through the Bond Bill, as well as when needed e year due to project changes.
+Developing the Transportation Improvement Program Process and Schedule - Summary

+Amending the TIP - Summary

+The TIP is amended each year following the approval of matching funds through the Bond Bill, as well as when needed throughout the year due to project changes.
 Many amendments necessitate additional public outreach.

+July-September

+- TIP & Air Quality Conformity released for public comment July

+September

-July- September TIP &amp; Air Quality Conformity released for public comment July- September TIP Public Meeting Revise TIP based on public comments TAC/PAC recommendation for adoption Council adoption of TIP as amended Amend as needed Public comment period extending at least 30 days will be scheduled with amendments as needed
+- TIP Public Meeting

+- Revise TIP based on public comments

+- TAC/PAC recommendation for adoption

+- Council adoption of TIP as amended

+Amend as needed

+Public comment period extending at least 30 days will be scheduled with amendments as needed.

 OUTCOME AND FINAL PRODUCTS: Implementation of projects in the Regional Transportation Plan via the TIP.
-A TIP that is consistent with the 2050 Regional Transportation Plan (RTP) and reflects the transportation needs of the region.
+A TIP that is consistent with the 2050 RTP and reflects the transportation needs of the region.

-SCHEDULE: The FY 2025-2028 TIP was adopted in May 2025 by the WILMAPCO Council and forwarded to FHWA, FTA, EPA, DeIDOT and MDOT.
-The FY 2027-2030 TIP is expected to be adopted May 2027.
+SCHEDULE: The FY 2025-2028 TIP will be adopted in May 2025 by the WILMAPCO Council and forwarded to FHWA, FTA, EPA, DelDOT and MDOT.